Foreign students in Italy

 Some Advice for the Visa Application

-One suggestion we always give to the students who contact us is always attaching a motivation letter to the application.
-This letter is not compulsory but it can help the members of Visa Offices when they are in doubt about your real availability to come and study in Italy.
+One suggestion we always give to students who contact us is to include a motivation letter with their application.
+This letter is not compulsory, but it can help the members of Visa Offices when they are in doubt about your real availability to come and study in Italy.

-The more you can prove to be interested in coming to Italy and in the topic, you will come to study, the more chance you will have of obtaining a visa.
-Today you can demonstrate a passion in different ways, not only with a letter but also with modern media.
+The more you can prove to be interested in coming to Italy and in the topic you will come to study, the more chances you will have of obtaining a visa.
+Today, you can demonstrate a passion in different ways, not only with a letter but also with modern media.

-Obviously, with this advice, we do not guarantee that you will get your visa but we try to help you get it.
-Sometimes, in fact, it may happen that your application is rejected after all.
-Don’t worry though!
+Obviously, with this advice, we do not guarantee that you will get your visa, but we try to help you get it.
+Sometimes, in fact, your application may be rejected after all.
+Don’t worry, though!
 What can you do in this case?

 You can choose one of these methods: